PPP01/OBI_Energy_Tracker_Local_Cloud/open_obi_energy_meter/README.md

 ---

-## Screenshots — the firmware running on a stock OBI C3
+## Screenshots — the Custom firmware running on a stock OBI Gateway

 Everything below is served straight from the ESP32 — no app, no cloud.
 Open `http://<gateway-ip>/` in any browser (phone or desktop), pick DE/EN with the toggle top-right.